-Without a doubt, the number one thing to do in Rwanda is gorilla trekking at Volcanoes National Park.
-Sharing a border with Uganda and the Democratic Republic of the Congo, this national park in Rwanda is home to a growing number of critically endangered mountain gorillas.
-Experts estimate that there are about 600 gorillas in the park—a significant increase from around 240-250 individuals in 1981.
+The best thing to do in Rwanda is unquestionably going gorilla trekking in Volcanoes National Park.
+This national park in Rwanda, that also shares a border with Uganda’s Mgahinga gorilla National Park and the Democratic Republic of the Congo’s Virunga National Park, is a famous home to a number of of critically endangered mountain gorillas.
+A significant increase from the 240–250 gorillas at the moment in the park in 1981, experts estimate that there are now about 500 gorillas in Rwanda.

-Want to learn more about mountain gorillas?
-After your trekking adventure, head to the Dian Fossey Gorilla Fund International Karisoke Research Center in the nearby town of Musanze.
-It contains a small, yet robust museum all about mountain gorillas and the work of conservationist Dian Fossey, whose efforts to protect gorillas were made famous by the 1988 drama, Gorillas in the Mist.
+Are you interested in knowing more about mountain gorillas? check out Dian Fossey Gorilla Fund International Karisoke Research Center that is located in the nearby district of Musanze after your gorilla trekking adventure.
+It has a compact but well-stocked museum dedicated to mountain gorillas and the work of Dian Fossey, a conservationist whose work to protect gorillas was made famous by the 1988 drama Gorillas in the Mist.

-It’s hard to imagine that just a couple of decades ago, Rwanda was in the midst of a horrific genocide that would leave more than 800,000 people dead in just 100 days.
-The country has come a long way from the devastating massacre, but the impact of this relatively recent history has left its mark on the lives of everyday people and generations to come.
+It’s hard to believe that less than two decades ago, Rwanda was undergoing a horrific genocide that took the lives of more than 800,000 people in just 100 days.
+Even though the nation has made good advances since the horrifying massacre, the legacy of this relatively recent history will continue to influence present-day people and future generations.

 Address: KG 14 Ave., Kigali